 Mothers surround our lives daily.
 Being able to recognize and name her each time may help and assist us in our journey of self-discovery.

 She wasn’t late that day.
-Mother was present all the time for the opening song.
+Mother was present all the time.
 I just didn’t know which mother it was.

 Books by Fr.
 Joe Jagodensky, SDS.
 All available on Amazon.com

 “Soulful Muse,” inspirational reflections on the Catholic Church and U.S. culture

 “Living Faith’s Mysteries,” inspirational reflections on the Christian seasons

 of Advent/Christmas & Lent/Easter

 inspirational reflections on the Catholic Church and U.S. culture

 a collection of letters written by my cats over twenty years

 “Bowling Through Life’s Stages with a Christian perspective,”